EthanThatOneKid/acmcsuf.com/CONTRIBUTING.md

 ### Creating an Officer Update Request

 To update the way an officer appears on <https://acmcsuf.com/about>, contributors may fill out our [**Officer Update Request Form**](https://github.com/EthanThatOneKid/acmcsuf.com/issues/new?assignees=&labels=automation%3Aofficer&template=officer_update_request.yaml&title=%5BOFFICER_AUTOMATION%5D) ([source](https://github.com/EthanThatOneKid/acmcsuf.com/blob/main/.github/ISSUE_TEMPLATE/officer_update_request.yaml)) to automate a pull request with the requested changes.

+A contributor is able to update an acmCSUF officer's image by simply opening a new [**Officer Update Request Form**](https://github.com/EthanThatOneKid/acmcsuf.com/issues/new?assignees=&labels=automation%3Aofficer&template=officer_update_request.yaml&title=%5BOFFICER_AUTOMATION%5D) and pasting the updated officer image into the provided textarea.

+A contributor is also able to update the position title of an acmCSUF officer for a given _term_ (e.g. Fall 2021, Spring 2022, etc.).

+Finally, contributors can also remove an officer from the officers list by typing `DELETE` into the _Overwrite Officer Position Title_ field.

+Once a contributor has submitted the issue form, a new PR should be available momentarily for preview.
 Contributors are free to merge the auto-generated pull request if it seems to have made the intended changes.

+#### How it Works

 The [`workflows/update_officer.yaml`](https://github.com/EthanThatOneKid/acmcsuf.com/blob/main/.github/workflows/update_officer.yaml) workflow configuration automates each time an issue is opened with the `automation:officer` label.
 This workflow relies on [`scripts/update-officer.js`](https://github.com/EthanThatOneKid/acmcsuf.com/blob/main/scripts/update-officer.js) to make the appropriate changes to the checked-out codebase (including updating the repo's `officers.json` file or adding/replacing their image in the repo's `/static/assets/authors/` directory).